The AI Search Manual

 • Cross-platform visibility strategies

 Modern search visibility requires engineering relevant content that can easily show up in every type of search platform.
-This is where Generative Engine Optimization (GEO) comes in.
-GEO builds on similar value systems that advanced SEOs, content marketers, and digital PR teams already understand, but the execution requires entirely new skill sets and strategic thinking.
+GEO builds on value systems that advanced SEOs, content marketers, and digital PR teams already understand, but the execution requires entirely new skill sets and strategic thinking.

-Making this shift (from SEO to GEO) represents more than just adding new tools to existing processes.
+This means that making the shift from SEO to GEO represents more than just adding new tools to existing processes.
 It requires fundamentally rethinking how teams are structured, what skills matter most, and how success gets measured in an AI-driven search environment.

 Roles of the Future